krferrier/EWAS/README.md

 **Enrichment** (`enrich_features`, `enrich_pathways`, `enrich_traits`)

-* Three tables testing the significant CpG set for over-representation of KYCG features, GO/KEGG terms and published EWAS Atlas traits, against the CpGs actually tested rather than the whole array.
+* Three tables testing the significant CpG set for enrichment: KYCG features, GO/KEGG terms, and published EWAS Atlas traits.
+All enrichment tests are against the CpGs actually tested rather than the whole array.
 Details and caveats in [Functional Enrichment](#functional-enrichment).